-With 772 million people, i.e. 54.6% of the population, being online, one very important way that you can reach the lucrative Chinese travel market is using digital marketing.
+With 989 million people in China being online, one very important way that you can reach the lucrative Chinese travel market is using digital marketing.
 However, the platforms that Chinese people use to search and book holidays are very different from the ones you might be used to in the West.

-This blog post explains how to target Chinese travellers online, including a look at which platforms are key to success.
+This blog post explains how to attract Chinese tourists online, including a look at which platforms are key to success.

 1. Travel platforms

-At least one out of every five Chinese outbound tourists make their booking using Ctrip.
-Other popular travel platforms among Chinese tourists include Mafengwo, qyer, Lvmama, and Tuniu.
-On these websites, users can search for destinations, sights, restaurants and read the experiences of other travellers.
+Online travel platforms have become a very popular choice for Chinese tourists.
+The most popular online travel platforms are Ctrip, Mafengwo, Qyer, Fliggy and Tuniu.
+On these websites, users can search for destinations, sights, restaurants and read the experiences of other tourists.
 They also offer a cheap and convenient way to book tours and hotels.
 Qunar is another popular platform for booking flights and hotels.
-In order to gain insights into what Chinese travellers are really looking for, the best way is to go to these platforms and discussion forums.
+In order to gain insights into what Chinese tourists are really looking for, you should go to these platforms and discussion forums.
 Appearing on these websites will help increase your brand awareness.

 2. Search engines

-Baidu is the most popular search engine in China, with 80.1% of the search engine market share.
-Sogou is the second most popular with 6.6% of the market share, followed by 360 Search at 3.3%.
+Baidu is the most popular search engine in China, with 78.4% of the search engine market share.
+Sogou is the second most popular with 13.8% of the market share, followed by Haosou at 2.2%.
 Given the clear dominance of Baidu, this is where you should focus your SEO and PPC efforts when doing search marketing in China.

 3. Social media

-I hope this has given you a useful introduction to how to target Chinese travellers online.
-For more in-depth information, read my free, full-length guide here.
+I hope this has given you a useful introduction to how to attract Chinese tourists online.
+For more in-depth information, read the free, full-length guide here.
 The guide covers:

 - the most popular holiday types